🇦🇺 Australia

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

-Demand for Cyber Security Operations Coordinators in Australia
+Skills demand for Cyber Security Operations Coordinator

-Visa Pathways for Cyber Security Operations Coordinators
+Visa pathways for Cyber Security Operations Coordinator

-ACS Skills Assessment for Cyber Security Operations Coordinators
+Skills assessment for Cyber Security Operations Coordinator

 Employer Sponsorship Requirements

 Employers sponsoring Cyber Security Operations Coordinators must demonstrate the role cannot be filled from the local labour market.
 For 482 sponsorship, employers advertise the role and provide evidence of recruitment efforts; for 186, the same labour market testing applies.
-Employers nominate the position and confirm the salary meets or exceeds the minimum threshold, which is typically AUD $75,000–$85,000 depending on experience and responsibilities.

 Sponsorship arrangements vary: some employers hire directly from overseas, others promote existing visa holders or skilled migrants already in Australia on temporary visas.
 Employers must provide visa sponsorship support, including a Statement of Support and, for 482 visas, contributing to the Skilling Australia Fund.
 Building a strong relationship with an employer willing to sponsor is essential, whether through recruitment agencies, direct applications, or in-country networking and professional contacts.